Dynamical learning of dynamics: Quantification of learning performance

-Task (iv).
+Task (v).
 Fig. \ref{fig:overdamped}a shows the testing error for the learning of driven overdamped pendulums.
-It is small for pendulums with masses within and slightly beyond the range spanned and interspersed by weight learned pendulums.
+It is small for pendulums with masses within and slightly beyond the range spanned and interspersed by pretrained pendulums.
 Fig.~\ref{fig:overdamped}b illustrates the dynamical learning and testing phases.

-Task (v): Since the Lorenz system is chaotic for most of the parameter range that we consider, the signal output trajectory quickly deviates from the target system's trajectory during testing.
+Task (vi): Since the Lorenz system is chaotic for most of the parameter range that we consider, the signal output trajectory quickly deviates from the target system's trajectory during testing.
 This holds also if the network approximates the target dynamical system well.
 Hence, instead of using the root-mean-square error, we compute the testing error as the discrepancy of the limit set $M_{\text{net}}$ generated by the network and the limit set $M_{\text{tar}}$ generated by the target dynamics.
 For the comparison, we use the Averaged Hausdorff Distance \citep{SchutzeELC12},

 which is robust against outliers.
-Fig.~\ref{fig:lorenz}a shows that the testing error is low within the range of parameters $\beta$ spanned and interspersed by weight learned targets.
+Fig.~\ref{fig:lorenz}a shows that the testing error is low within the range of parameters $\beta$ spanned and interspersed by pretrained targets.
 In addition, we find that the relation between subsequent maxima of the z-coordinate of the signal output correctly forms the shape of a tent for most tested parameters (Fig.~\ref{fig:lorenz}b).
 The behavior of our model also reproduces a bifurcation occurring for large $\beta$: The target Lorenz system changes from chaotic behavior to fixed point behavior for the largest value of $\beta$ we consider.
-Our networks dynamically learn to generate the fixed point dynamics from this target, although they were only weight trained in the chaotic regime.
+Our networks dynamically learn to generate the fixed point dynamics from this target, although they were only pretrained in the chaotic regime.
 We note that some network instances, for example the one shown in Fig.~\ref{fig:lorenz}b, generate fixed point behavior during testing, if the target has the second largest value of $\beta$ and is thus still chaotic.
 However, also in these cases the signal output converges to one of the two fixed points appearing for the largest $\beta$.
 This suggests that due to a shift in the averaged context parameter, the dynamical regime beyond the bifurcation is generated during testing.